bigskysoftware/intercooler-js/www/_posts/2016-1-18-rescuing-rest.md

 This ambiguity and confusion provided fertile ground for the growth of what can be profitably though of as online holy wars, with passionate zealots arguing with one another over what did and what did not constitute a True REST-ful JSON API.
-As usual, in as much as they were aware of it, moderates were typically confused and alienated by the whole scene, and simply tried to make things work.
+As usual, in as much as they were aware of it, the moderate developers trying to get work done were confused and alienated by the whole scene, and simply tried to make things work.

-The second problem that eventually came to the fore, again almost exclusively in *JSON APIs*, was the confusion around HATEOS.
-Today, if someone actually recognizes that acronym, there is a 50/50 chance they will recoil in disgust.
+The second problem that eventually came to the fore, again almost exclusively in *JSON APIs*, was confusion around HATEOAS.
+Today, if someone actually recognizes that acronym, there is a good chance that they will [recoil in disgust](https://www.jeffknupp.com/blog/2014/06/03/why-i-hate-hateoas/).

 The acronym stands for [Hypermedia as the Engine of Application State](https://en.wikipedia.org/wiki/HATEOAS) and, in plain terms, it means that a REST-ful system should send both data *and the network operations on that data* in responses to clients, so clients don't need to know anything in advance of about the structure of the server.

-This actually makes loads of sense and, upon reflection, you will realize that this is *exactly how HTML works*: you get a page of HTML (data) and, embedded in that HTML, you have links and forms that tell you what you can do with that data.
+This actually makes loads of sense and, upon reflection, you will realize that this is *exactly how the web and normal HTML works*: you get a page of HTML (data) and, embedded in that HTML, you have links and forms that tell you what you can do with that data.